-It allows bidding more effectively as well as analyze a performance of the specific category.
+It allows bidding more effectively, as well as analyze the performance of the specific category.

 - Exclude products with the high spend and no conversions

-Exclude or set very low bid.
-No conversions means that there is something wrong with this product.
+Exclude or set a very low bid.
+No conversions mean that there is something wrong with this product.
 We should look deeper into the product and possibly update the product data.

 - Use custom labels

 Custom labels help to subdivide the products in a campaign using values of our choosing!
 We have configured “bestseller”, “low-margin” and “high-margin” product labels. “bestseller” label helps to create a bestseller shopping campaign and bid on most sold products wisely. “low-margin” and “high-margin” labels allows to understand if we can have a high bid on the specific product or not.
 It is quite easy to get started with custom labels, all we did:

 - created custom product attribute in Magento

 - filtered products and add certain attribute values to the specific products (e.g. “bestseller” label to the best-sold products)

 - modified products feed generated on Magento side, added “custom label” there.